 - Don’t smoke cigarettes.
 Smokers are three times as likely to develop AMD than non-smokers.
 Smoking can cause high blood pressure which we know affects our vision, as well as glaucoma and vision loss due to diabetes.
 Plus, a common side effect of smoking is dry eyes.
 No matter your age, it’s never too late to quit smoking.
 Your eyes will thank you for it.

 - Go for regular checkups with your optometrist.
-Not only is it good to make sure your prescription is still accurate, your doctor can check for any abnormalities on your eyes that you should address.
+Not only is it good to make sure your prescription is still accurate, but your doctor can also check for any abnormalities in your eyes that you should address.

 - Get outside!
 It’s extremely beneficial for your eyes to have a break from everything you look at being within 10 feet away indoors.
 When you go outside, your eye muscles can stretch and relax as they look into the distance.

-- Limiting your TV and computer time as well as how often you stare at your phone will also benefit your eyes.
+- Limiting your TV and computer time and how often you stare at your phone will also benefit your eyes.

 Aging is a natural process we all go through and it’s nothing to be worried about if you take care of your health.
 Stay active so that your overall health, in addition to your vision, improves.
 Eat a healthy diet so that your eyes get the specific nutrients they need.
 And, make choices with your vision in mind.
 If your eyes start to hurt from watching TV, go outside.
 If your eyes are constantly dry because of smoking, consider quitting.
 Aging is out of your control, but maintaining your health and your vision is within it.
 Your future self will thank you!